Iconic Places to Visit in Tuscany for First-Timers

 Read more: One day in Florence – the perfect itinerary – to plan the perfect day in Florence during your Tuscan holidays.

 Siena is another place where time has stopped somewhere in the 14th century.
 Everything in Siena revolves around Piazza del Campo and all streets lead there.
-The famous fan-shaped square hosts twice a year the popular horse racing event – the Palio of Siena.
+The famous fan-shaped square hosts twice a year the popular horse racing event – the Palio di Siena.
 The square is proudly dominated by the Town Hall (Palazzo Pubblico) and its Torre del Mangia.
 With its 102 m it’s the second highest bell tower in Italy after the one in Cremona.

 Siena’s skyline, Tuscany